-Special Education Endorsement
+Special Education Endorsement 9 crs.

 SPE 592 ASSESSMENT AND PROGRESS MONITORING 3

 IN SPECIAL EDUCATION

 SPE 594 METHODS OF TEACHING STUDENTS WITH DISABILITIES 3

-SPE 594A FIELD EXPERIENCE III 0
+SPE 594B FIELD PRACTICUM III 0

 SPE 690 CHARACTERISTICS OF STUDENTS WITH DISABILITIES 3

 This endorsement will allow the individual to teach Special Education in the grade levels in which they are already licensed to teach.